cmp-202/ssh2shell/README.md

-ssh-shell
+ssh2shell
 ======================

 [node.js](http://nodejs.org/) wrapper for [SSH2](https://github.com/mscdex/ssh2)

-This is a class that wraps the node.js SSH2 shell command enabling the following actions:
+This is a class that wraps the node.js ssh2 package shell command enabling the following actions:

 * Sudo and sudo su password prompt detection and response.
 * Run multiple commands sequentially.